Wintellect/MSLearn/Introduction to Git/includes/05-fix-simple-mistakes.md

 assets	index.html.bak
 ```

-This is a classic problem -- you meant to delete the backup file, but your cat
-stepped on the keyboard and put in a space before the dot.
-If you notice the
-problem soon enough, it's particularly easy to fix:
+This is a classic problem.
+You meant to delete the backup file, but your cat stepped on the keyboard and put in a space before the dot.
+If you notice the problem soon enough, it's particularly easy to fix:

 ```
 $ git checkout -- index.html